Learn to Hunt

 64 lbs 6 oz.; 41.5 in. - Lake Manawa, Pottawattamie County, April 2007 - Ronald Anderson, Omaha, NE

 Bigmouth Buffalo are well-adapted for life in shallow, standing water characteristic of lakes, impoundments, marshes and backwaters of large rivers.
-While it is commonly found in deep pool regions, it can also be found in quiet shallow waters and tolerates high water temperatures.
+It is commonly found in deep pool regions, but can also be found in quiet shallow waters and tolerates high water temperatures.
 They prefer very shallow and slow-flowing water over bottoms rich with detritus in mud and silt.
 It is more tolerant of high turbidity and standing water than other species.
-This species tolerates very turbid waters but prefers clear, organically-enriched water with heavy algae and zooplankton blooms.
+This species tolerates very turbid waters, but prefers clear, organically-enriched water with heavy algae and zooplankton blooms.

 Bigmouth Buffalo grow fast.
 Fish from the Wisconsin River had calculated body lengths of 5.2-inches at age 1 to 33.3-inches at age 12.
 Growth varies with location.
 It is often found in populations with huge standing stocks, mostly in lakes and impoundments.
 Populations densities of up to 1,200 pounds per acre have been reported in Iowa.

-The food chain of the Bigmouth Buffalo is short, using mostly plankton and benthic fauna, particularly copepods and cladocerans.
-They compete directly with many other fish species at different stages of development.
-Bigmouth Buffalo have a definite behavior pattern to form schools.
-They are a hardy fish species that can endure oxygen concentrations less than 1 ppm and equally able to survive warm water temperatures over 90 degrees F.
+The Bigmouth Buffalo competes directly with many other fish species at different stages of development.
+It has a definite behavior pattern to form schools.
+They are a hardy fish species that can endure oxygen concentrations less than 1 ppm and equally able to survive warm water temperatures over 90 degrees.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.